gutentag2012/realworld-nextjs-trpc-prisma/README.md

 The database is managed by Prisma; for simplicity’s sake it uses a sqlite database, but it can be easily changed to any other database supported by Prisma.

+Testing is done using Playwright for the Frontend und currently only the official RealWorld API Postman tests for the backend.

 # Project Structure

 - `prisma` - The Prisma schema and sqlite database